guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 2/19/2024 [!!EXPERIMENTAL!!], DRG
+  Modified some efferent model parameters (weights, I/O nonlinearity slope) based on qualitative simulations for the ARO posters.
+This update uses these updated parameter values.
+It also includes a bug fix in the implementation of the SFIE model inside the C code.
+Historically, when low CF fibers (i.e. CF/4 < BMF==64 Hz) were simulated using the SFIE model, the time constants are adjusted to be somewhat longer to avoid excessive response to low-frequency temporal fine structure.
+Previously, this was *not* done in the efferent population responses, but now *is done*.
+This should make model IC responses more sensible at low CFs.
+  This update is marked !!EXPERIMENTAL!! to make it clear to users that these parameter values are in flux and remain to be permanently determined.

+- 1/5/2023, DRG
+  Modified default efferent parameters to match what is being used for SPiN 2024 and ARO 2024 presentations (`moc_weight_ic=14.0` and `moc_weight_wdr=5.0`)

 - 11/21/2023, DRG
   Modified the default species to be human with Shera tuning (`species=2`) rather than cat (`species=1`)